redflitzi/StrTr/README.md

 ### **StrTr(IEnumerable<KeyValuePair<string, string>>** replacePairs, **bool** ignoreCase, **System.Globalization.CultureInfo** culture = null **)** <a id="kvp-cu"></a>

-This Method takes any enumerable collection of KeyValuePair as its first argument. \
+Takes any enumerable collection of KeyValuePair as its first argument. \
 It is therefore suitable for consuming a Dictionary. \
 Each Key will be replaced with the Value of the same KeyValuePair.